 A business owner’s policy is one of the most common commercial insurance policies.
-It’s also highly customizable, so the specifics vary depending on your business.
+It’s highly customizable, so the specifics depend on your business.
 Find out how to get a policy, which businesses are eligible, and the answers to other frequently asked questions below.

 The business owner’s policy application requires some basic information about your business, including where it’s located, number of employees, and estimated revenue for the upcoming year.
 Since it includes general liability, you’ll need the same application information as you would for general liability – along with information about your business property.

 The application will take approximately 15 minutes to complete.
 When you're finished, you'll receive quotes from multiple carriers.
 Look them over and pick the one that works best for you.
 A licensed Insureon insurance agent is available to assist you throughout the process.